ckmahoney/raudio/README.md

 The Primary Objective is to have a synthesizer that creates dynamic harmonic content for any musical context.

 All of the music rendered by `raudio` should feel natural or organic.
-Your elders can appreciate it as well equally as well as yourself.

-None of the music rendered by `raudio` should feel "mechanical" or "synthetic".
+It should "sound good" to a lot of people.

 The supplementary objective is to provide a high level API for describing sound as a small (manageable) set of input parameters.